 Developing a SWPPP requires that a qualified individual or team of individuals be identified as responsible for developing and revising the site's SWPPP.
-Additionally, this team is responsible for implementing and maintaining the control measures to meet the permit effluent limits, and taking corrective action where necessary.
-Identification of this team in the plan provides notice to site staff and management (i.e., those responsible for signing and certifying the plan) of the responsibilities of certain key staff for following through on compliance with the permit's conditions and limits.
+Additionally, this team is responsible for implementing and maintaining the control measures to meet the permit requirements, and taking corrective action where necessary.
+Inclusion of the team in the plan provides notice to site staff and management (i.e., those responsible for signing and certifying the plan) of the responsibilities of certain key staff for following through on compliance with the permit's conditions and limits.

-Team members should be selected for their expertise in the relevant departments at the site to ensure all aspects of site operations are considered in developing the plan.
+Team members should be chosen for their expertise in the relevant departments at the site to ensure that all aspects of site operations are considered in developing the plan.
 The SWPPP must clearly describe the responsibilities of each team member to ensure that each aspect of the plan is addressed.
+Most permittees will have more than one individual on the team, except for small facilities.
 The permit requires that team members have ready access to any applicable portions of the SWPPP and the permit.